Alfred McCoy (American football): Early life

 A native of Brookline, Massachusetts, McCoy attended Newton High School and Dean Academy.
 As a youth he excelled in football, swimming, and baseball.
 He was awarded a medal from the Massachusetts Humane Society for saving a girl from drowning in Crystal Lake.
 He attended the College of Holy Cross for one semester but had to leave due to poor health.
 He enrolled at Pennsylvania State University in 1921.
 He was a member of the Penn State team that played in the 1923 Rose Bowl.
 After the game, McCoy missed his midterms due to a blizzard that trapped him in his wife's home town of Syracuse, New York.
 He could not afford the $5 an exam fee to retake the test so he dropped out of school and worked on a railroad.
-McCoy resumed his education after recruited to play football at Lafayette College by coach Jock Sutherland.
+McCoy resumed his education after he was recruited to play football at Lafayette College by coach Jock Sutherland.